5 Ways to use your intuition to meditate on your true self.

 We use our intuition every day, mostly unconsciously, to tune in to the objects of awareness.

-We miss awareness—which is like the canvas for the painting.
+We miss awareness—which is like the canvas.

 Tune in to the true self.

 Instead of using intuition to tune into objects (people, things, sensations, feelings and thoughts).

 I recommend learning to tune into the self.
 This can be tricky, though, because the mind will try to direct your attention to yet another object, which it might again label as the “self”.

 The very act of the mind searching for the Self, indicates that you’re looking for the self as an object in awareness, and have not yet understood that you are not an object and cannot be found as one.

 … in summary, anything you can be aware of is an object—an object of experience.
 Anything you can be aware of is an object of awareness.

 We make the mistake of believing that the self is an object.
 All the while, we are pure awareness.

 All objects arise in awareness—from awareness and as awareness.
 Please don’t believe me, check.